 In July 2005, we announced plans to divest our Capital Equipment Business segment.
-The decision to divest this business was based on the fact that market conditions for the Capital Equipment Business segment have been such that this business has not met our expectations and the decision to focus our resources on our Apparatus and Instrumentation Business segment.
+The decision to divest this business was based on the fact that market conditions for the Capital Equipment Business segment had been such that this business did not meet our expectations and the decision to focus our resources on our Apparatus and Instrumentation Business segment.
 As a result, we began reporting our Capital Equipment Business segment as a discontinued operation in the third quarter of 2005.
-We currently anticipate that we will sell the Capital Equipment Business segment during the first half of 2007.